 Take a trip back in time and explore the much celebrated American history at the National Museum of American History.
-Rich in displays that depict the American journey through the ages; it resides inside a gallery that portrays the emergence of the American national anthem along with other innovative and cherished artifacts.
-Housed within this multi-floor building are exhibition halls and rooms that illustrate the glorious and doom days of America.
+Opened in 1962 as the Museum of History and Technology, it was renamed the National Museum of American History in 1980.
+Focusing on collecting, preserving, and honoring history, the Museum displays the American journey through the ages; it resides a beautiful gallery that portrays the emergence of the American national anthem along with other innovative and cherished artifacts.
+Housed within this multi-floor building are exhibition halls and rooms that illustrate significant events pertaining to the past of America.

-The Kennedy Center is a must-see for any visitor.
-The center has seven theaters which include the Concert Hall, Eisenhower Theater, Family Theater, KC Jazz Club, Opera House, Terrace Theater and the Theater Lab, which show productions that include plays, operas, ballets, concerts and films.
+The Kennedy Center is a lively space that hosts performing arts and events.
+The center offers three main theaters including, Concert Hall, Eisenhower Theater, and Opera House, which hosts different genres of performing arts: such as plays, operas, ballets, concerts, and films.
 Among the center's highlights include the Shakespeare Festival produced by the Shakespeare Theatre.
-Free tours introduce visitors to the Hall of States, Hall of Nations, the main theaters and gifts from many countries honoring the 35th president.
-Ticket prices for performances vary.
-Half-price tickets are available to students and seniors.
-Discounts are offered on group purchases.
-See website for ticketing, performance schedule and events calendar.
+The center is also home to one of the few open-air rooftop terraces, open for visitors to enjoy the panoramic view of the city.
+Free tours introduce visitors to the Hall of States, Hall of Nations, the main theaters, and gifts from many countries honoring the 35th president.
+It is a must-see for any visitor.